Consumer medicine information

 1. Why am I using MOUNJARO?

 MOUNJARO contains the active ingredient tirzepatide.
-MOUNJARO is a type of medicine called 'GIP and GLP-1 receptor agonists', which are used to help treat diabetes.
+MOUNJARO is a type of medicine called 'GIP and GLP-1 receptor agonists'.
+In adults, this medicine is used to help treat diabetes.
+In adults who are overweight or have obesity, this medicine is used to reduce weight or maintain weight loss.

 Diabetes mellitus is a condition in which your pancreas does not produce enough insulin to control your blood sugar (glucose) level.